MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/10-script-modules.md

     For online help, type: "get-help New-Module -online"
 ```

-In the previous chapter I mentioned that functions should use approved verbs otherwise they'll
+In the previous chapter, I mentioned that functions should use approved verbs otherwise they'll
 generate a warning message when the module is imported.
-The following code, which uses the
+The following code uses the `New-Module`
-New-Module cmdlet to create a dynamic module in memory, is used to demonstrate the unapproved verb
+cmdlet to create a dynamic module in memory.
+This module demonstrates the unapproved verb warning.
-warning.

 ```powershell
 New-Module -Name MyModule -ScriptBlock {